idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_pointLoads.md

           id=transfers
           caption=Main application `Transfers` for point load parameterization shown in [figSetup]

 The next set of `Transfers` in [transfers] communicate reporter values between the main-app and adjoint sub-app to compute the gradient of the objective function with respect to the controllable parameter.
-The fourth transfer named `[toAdjoint]` sends the misfit data at each measurement point to an [OptimizationData.md] reporter on the adjoint-app which is then consumed by the [ReporterPointSource.md] dirackernel to apply the misfit source loading as described by the top equation in [!eqref](theory/InvOptTheory.md#eqn:adjoint_problem).
-The fifth transfer named `[fromAdjoint]` retrieves the gradient from the adjoint-app for TAO.
+The third transfer named `[toAdjoint]` sends the misfit data at each measurement point to an [OptimizationData.md] reporter on the adjoint-app which is then consumed by the [ReporterPointSource.md] dirackernel to apply the misfit source loading as described by the top equation in [!eqref](theory/InvOptTheory.md#eqn:adjoint_problem).
+The fourth transfer named `[fromAdjoint]` retrieves the gradient from the adjoint-app for TAO.
+The sibling transfer system could have been used to transfer the misfit data directly from the forward solve to the adjoint solve.

 The final set of `Transfers` in [transfers] communicate reporter values between the main-app and the homogeneous forward sub-app to compute a matrix free